SoftwareHeritage/swh-model/docs/persistent-identifiers.rst

 Contextual information
 ======================

+The Software Heritage persistent identifiers described above are *intrinsic identifiers*, as they are computed from the designated object itself, and it is often useful to provide *contextual information* about a particular occurrence of the object, like the origin from where the object has been found.
-Persistent identifiers may be equipped with **qualifiers** to provide *contextual information* about the object designated by the identifier.
+To this end, persistent identifiers can be equipped with **qualifiers** that contain this *contextual information*.
 Qualifiers come in different kinds :

 * origin
 * visit